-Rio Tinto Exploration (RTX) Pty Ltd proposes to undertake exploration drilling for lead-zinc and copper on EPM16900 as part of the Wagunda - Grevillea Project.
-Rio Tinto Exploration holds existing Environmental Authorities EPVX00313913 and is seeking a Regional Interests Development Approval (RIDA) for mineral exploration to be undertaken within the Gulf River Strategic Environmental Area (SEA), (Figure 1).
+Rio Tinto Exploration (RTX) Pty Ltd proposes to undertake exploration drilling for lead-zinc and copper on EPM16900 as part of the Wagunda - McNamara Project.
+Rio Tinto Exploration holds existing Environmental Authority EPVX00313913 and also has a site specific Environmental Authority under assessment A-EA-NEW-100385191.
+In addition, RTX is seeking a Regional Interests Development Approval (RIDA) for mineral exploration to be undertaken within the Gulf River Strategic Environmental Area (SEA), (Figure 1).